chairleague/hots-rules/README.md

 After the match finishes, either team can return to the match page and record the winner.

+If the match is recorded incorrectly, please contact paul@superjova.com to get it undone.

 ## Teams

 ### Expected Behavior